 15. Free ice water or other seasonal item

-Example: Like the fabled Wall Drug store, your wellness business hands everyone an icy bottle of water as they leave your facility during spring and summer, or a loaner umbrella when it’s raining.
+Example: To demonstrate your attention and authentic care for your customers, your wellness business hands everyone an icy bottle of water as they leave your facility during spring and summer, or a loaner umbrella when it’s raining.

 16. Free music playlist

 Example: your movement center features a huge variety of classes, all accompanied by great music.
-Provide the monthly playlist so people who like the tunes know what to buy.
+Share the monthly playlist so people who like the tunes can play them and buy if they wish.